 Waves and Particles

-the ceaseless bombardment of violent imagery and rhetoric in contemporary advertising, marketing, and propaganda produces a powerful but invisible demon wave that penetrates deep into our inner psyches.
+the ceaseless bombardment of violent imagery and rhetoric in contemporary advertising, marketing, entertainment, and propaganda produces a powerful but invisible demon wave that penetrates deep into our inner psyches.

 You can detect the demon wave virtually anywhere you look.
 Headlines.
 Billboards.
 Commercials.
 Political rallies.